neurospin/brainomics/bioresource/README.md

 Since the newest version is not stable, you need older version instead.

-I have tested my scripts on those versions:
+I have tested my scripts on those versions.
+You should use at least newer version than below (the schema always change, the scripts in this documents probably have to be updated manually):

 ```
 * bootstrap     cubicweb-bootstrap-centos-version-0.4.0-1:cubicweb-bootstrap-debian-version-0.4.0-1:cubicweb-bootstrap-version-0.4.0